Sophie of Württemberg: Queen consort

-In March 1849, king William II suddenly died.
-William III and Sophie became king and queen of the Netherlands on 12 May 1849 and settled in the Noordeinde Palace.
+On 17 March 1849, King William II suddenly died.
+William III and Sophie became king and queen of the Netherlands, being inaugurated on 12 May 1849.
+They settled in the Noordeinde Palace in The Hague.

-The relationship between Sophie and William did not improve even after they became king and queen, and they continued to be in a state of constant conflict.
+The relationship between Sophie and William did not improve after they became king and queen, and they continued to be in a state of constant conflict.
 Their son Maurice died in 1850 after both parents had hired a different physician since they could not agree on how his illness should be treated.
-When Sophie was pregnant with their third son Alexander (1851–1884), William had their eldest son sent to boarding school despite Sophie's opposition.
+When Sophie was pregnant with their third son, Alexander (1851–1884), William had their eldest son sent to boarding school despite Sophie's opposition.

 Intellectually, Queen Sophie was superior to her husband.
 She, on the other hand, did not fit his sensual character.
 While he loved contemporary painting, music and theatre, she had a specific interest in history and science.
 William III had several extramarital relations.
 She let it be publicly known that she found him inferior and unsuitable to be king, and that she would do better as a regent for her son.